era-platform/cene/docs/source/common/namespaces.rst

 contributing-only-to
 --------------------

-Call with ``ns effects``
+Call with ``table-of-namespaces effects``

-Monadically, schedules the effects to occur in a future tick where contributing to multimethods outside the given namespace is not allowed, but reading closed-world-assumption collections of contributions outside the given namespace is allowed.
+Monadically, schedules the effects to occur in a future tick where contributing to multimethods outside the given namespaces is not allowed, but reading closed-world-assumption collections of contributions outside the given namespaces is allowed.